tynx/SMSChallenge/README.md

 chown uucp /dev/ttyUSB0
 ```

-Last but not least test if the modem works. (sendsms.c, minicom or cu)
+Last but not least test if the modem works. (sendsms.c, sendsms_soap.c minicom or cu)

 #Send method: at